Slow persuasion: Equilibrium information provision

-Under this strategy, the belief $p_t$ evolves according to $\dd p_t = \sigma^{-1} p_t (1-p_t) \dd B_t$ until it hits the (closed) set $\{ v = u \}$, then stays constant forever.
-Since $( p_t )_{ t \in \R_+ }$ is a bounded martingale, it converges a.s. by the martingale convergence theorem. \footnote{E.g. Theorem 3.15 in \textcite[ch.
-1]{KaratzasShreve1991}.} Write $F$ for the distribution of the limiting random variable.
-The support of $F$ is the set of beliefs that the principal induces (with positive probability) in the long run.
-Note that $F$ has mean $p_0$ since each $p_t$ does. \footnote{By the bounded convergence theorem (e.g. Theorem 16.5 in \textcite{Billingsley1995}).}
+Under this strategy, the belief $p_t$ evolves according to $\dd p_t = \sqrt{ \widebar{\lambda} / \sigma^2 } p_t (1-p_t) \dd B_t$ until it hits the (closed) set $\{ v = u \}$, then remains constant.
+The belief process $( p_t )_{ t \in \R_+ }$ converges a.s. by the martingale convergence theorem \parencite[e.g. Theorem 3.15 in][ch.
+1]{KaratzasShreve1991}.
+Write $F$ for the distribution of the limiting random variable.
+The support of $F$ is the set of beliefs that the sender induces (with positive probability) in the long run.
+Note that $F$ has mean $p_0$ since each $p_t$ does, by the bounded convergence theorem \parencite[e.g. Theorem 16.5 in][]{Billingsley1995}.

 \begin{corollary} Fix a prior $p_0$.
-A best reply of the principal induces the beliefs $\{ p^-, p^+ \}$ in the long run, where
+A best reply of the sender induces the beliefs $\{ p^-, p^+ \}$ in the long run, where

 \end{corollary}